5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 Wifi-Intel-KextsBuilder downloads the source code of itlwm, IntelBluetoothFirmware, MacKernelSDK and Lilu and then compiles itlwm, AirportItlwm and Intel Bluetooth Firmware kexts.
 They will be located under "Users/YOUR_USERNAME/Developer/Wifi-Intel-KextsBuilder/ in the "build/Release" folder of each repo.

-These kexts won't be slimmed like the ones present in my EFI folders but at least you now have a simple option to compile these kexts on your own in the future.
+These kexts won't be slimmed like the ones present in my EFI folders but at least you now have a simple option to compile them on your own in the future.
+For compiling slimmed kexts, [follow my guide](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/tree/main/Additional_Files/Slimmed_Kexts/Intel_AC-9650)

 ## Credits and Thank Yous
 - [**Acidanthera**](https://github.com/acidanthera) for OpenCore, Kexts and maciASL